falconandrea/simple-nodejs-tests/README.md

 # NodeJs Tests

-Some simple exercises for test knowledges learned during the NodeJs courses that i'm following.
+Some simple exercises for test knowledges learned during the NodeJs courses that I'm following.

 ## List Films